 3.3.
 Final Surface Aggregate.
-Provide final surface aggregate consisting of a crushed, double-washed, and dried Type A, Grade 5 aggregate in accordance with Item 302, "Aggregates for Surface Treatments.".
+Provide final surface aggregate consisting of a crushed, double-washed, and dried Type A, Grade 5 aggregate in accordance with Item 302.

 Install the patching material to fill the damaged or spalled areas as shown on the plans, with adjustments to the depth and width of the repairs as directed.